-When warranted and in the interest of the City operation, department heads may assign employees to "standby" status.
+When warranted and in the interest of the City operation, department heads or their designee may assign employees to "standby" status.

-- (a) Application of "standby" shall be as follows: - (1) Each employee so assigned to "standby" shall be provided with a communication device while on standby and shall be able to report to the work site within forty-five (45) minutes.
-Employees assigned to standby shall be required to carry the communication device. - (2) Employees on standby shall have the option to trade hours of standby status with another qualified employee in the same unit or division with departmental approval. - (3) Standby shall be assigned in a minimum of eight (8) hours blocks., i.e., Monday Friday work week standby can be 8, 16, 24 hour blocks.
+(a) Application of "standby" shall be as follows:

+(1) Each employee so assigned to "standby" shall be provided with a communication device while on standby and shall be able to report to the work site with best efforts within 30 minute; in no event longer than forty-five (45) minutes.
+Employees on Standby shall ensure that they available and able to return to work to perform their assigned duties.

+(2) Employees on standby shall have the option to trade hours of standby status with another qualified employee in the same unit or division with departmental approval.

+(3) Standby shall be assigned in a minimum of eight (8) hours blocks., i.e., Monday - Friday work week standby can be 8, 16, 24 hour blocks.
 The block of standby will be to one (1) person per 24 hour period.